 CONCESSIONAIRE shall offer for sale to the public a variety of healthy choice options for food and beverages.
 This includes the availability of fresh fruits and fresh vegetables, 100% juice, beverages that contain at least 50% fruit juice with no added sweeteners, and providing healthy snacks as defined by the California Education Code (Part 27, Chapter 9, Article 2.5, Section 49431(a), Subsections 2 and 3).
 CONCESSIONAIRE expressly agrees to comply with all CITY and RAP food programs.
-Menus must also include vegan protein entre options for those patrons following a plant-based diet.
-CONCESSIONAIRE expressly agrees to comply with all CITY and RAP food programs.
+Menus must also include vegan protein entrée options for patrons who follow a plant-based diet.